nextstrain/nextclade/docs/user/algorithm/05-mutation-calling.md

 ![Classification of private mutations](../assets/algo_private-muts-classification.png)

-Reversions are common artefacts in some bioinformatic pipelines when there is amplicon dropout.
+Reversions are common artefacts in some bioinformatic pipelines when there is amplicon dropout and missing sequence is "fill-in" with the reference.
 They are also a sign of contamination, co-infection or recombination.
-Labeled mutations also contain commonly when there's contamination, co-infection or recombination.
+Labeled mutations are also a common sign of contamination, co-infection or recombination and deserve special attention.

-Reversions and labeled mutations are weighted several times higher than unlabeled mutations due to their higher sensitivity and specificity for quality problems (and recombination).
+For some datasets, reversions and labeled mutations are therefore weighted several times higher than unlabeled mutations due to their higher sensitivity and specificity for quality problems (and recombination).
-In February 2022, every reversion was counted 6 times (`weightReversionSubstitutions`) while every labeled mutation was counted 4 times (`weightLabeledSubstitutions`).
+In February 2022, the SARS-CoV-2 dataset weighed every reversion 6 (`weightReversionSubstitutions`) while every labeled mutation was weighed 4 times (`weightLabeledSubstitutions`).
 Unlabeled mutations get weight 1 (`weightUnlabeledSubstitutions`).

 From the weighted sum, 8 (`typical`) is subtracted.
 The score is then a linear interpolation between 0 and 100 (and above), where 100 corresponds to 24 (`cutoff`).